What is Financial Planning and Analysis (FP&A)?

 Most financial analysts are well-schooled in using programs such as Microsoft Excel to create and analyze reports.
-Corporate financial analysis includes doing a great deal of data collection, data consolidation, and then generating numerous reports with lots of variables.
-A lot of the work of financial analysis involves examining key financial metrics, such as profit margins, sales volume, and inventory turnover, and then utilizing the analysis to create strategic financial planning to move the company forward to the next level of profitability.
+Performing corporate financial analysis includes doing a great deal of data collection and data consolidation, and then generating numerous reports with lots of variables.
+A lot of the work performed by financial analysts involves examining key financial metrics, such as profit margins, sales volume, and inventory turnover, and then utilizing the analysis to create strategic financial planning to move the company forward to the next level of profitability.

-Analysts, manager, directors and other members of the FP&A team may perform significant financial modeling work, including creating, updating and managing the company’s corporate model in Excel.
+Analysts, managers, directors, and other members of the FP&A team frequently perform substantial financial modeling work, including creating, updating, and managing the company’s corporate model in Excel.

-The corporate model is used for consolidating the budgets for all departments, creating long term forecasts, and measuring actual results against the forecast.
+The corporate model is used for consolidating the budgets for all departments, creating long-term forecasts, and measuring actual results against forecasts.

 Below is an example of a financial model used in FP&A.